Corporate Sustainability Due Diligence Directive (CSDDD)

 EU Issues Corrigendum to Directive (EU) 2024/1760 (Corporate Sustainability Due Diligence Directive)

-The EU published a corrigendum to the Corporate Sustainability Due Diligence Directive (CSDDD) in March 2026 to correct errors in the Spanish-language text.
-Spanish-speaking entities should verify compliance assessments against the corrected turnover thresholds and reporting timelines to ensure accurate scoping and disclosure.
+The EU published a corrigendum to the Corporate Sustainability Due Diligence Directive in March 2026 to correct critical errors in the Spanish-language text.
+Spanish-speaking entities must verify their scoping assessments against the corrected turnover thresholds and reporting timelines to ensure accurate compliance and disclosure.

 eur-lex.europa.euEuropean UnionEuropean Union